octimot/StoryToolkitAI/README.md

 The first time you open a window and search something, it will take a while to turn the data  into something that the machine understands, but after the first search is completed, all other searches should work fast._

-### Transcript Word Search
+### Transcript Word Find
-Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their position.
-Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode.
+Once a transcript is loaded, a basic find function (CMD/CTRL+F) will let you find words in the transcript and show you their position.
+Press "ENTER" to cycle between results.
+Once you find what you're looking for, simply clicking the phrase will move the Resolve playhead to the respective timecode (if connected to Resolve API).

 ### Transcript Groups